mstange/framehop/Readme.md

 Framehop is a stack frame unwinder written in 100% Rust.
 It produces high quality stacks at high speed, on multiple platforms and architectures, without an expensive pre-processing step for unwind information.
 This makes it suitable for sampling profilers.

-It currently supports unwinding x86_64 and aarch64, with unwind information formats commonly used on macOS, Linux and Android.
+It currently supports unwinding x86_64 and aarch64, with unwind information formats commonly used on Windows, macOS, Linux and Android.

 You give framehop register values, stack memory and unwind data, and framehop produces a list of return addresses.